 Delysèes

 Delysees also sells amazing croissants, one of the best chocolate chip cookies in the city, and really cute mini cakes.
+I’ve tried several of the mini mousse cakes and all of the flavours are delicious.
+Their location on Ossington St has a cute sitting area so you don’t have to wait to try out these yummy desserts.

 Location: 131 Ossington St.